February 11, 2019

 -Nancie Fitch, DO, Area Medical Director, MedExpress

-Speaking of unpleasant illnesses, bronchitis is another common winter ailment that can affect your throats nearby neighbor, the bronchial tubes.
+Speaking of unpleasant illnesses, bronchitis is another common winter ailment that can affect the bronchial tubes, your throat's nearby neighbor.
 Curious about what exactly your bronchial tubes are?
 They're the passages that carry air from the trachea (windpipe) into the lungs and need to be kept clear and healthy for proper breathing.
 When the lining of the bronchial tubes gets inflamed, a thick mucus is produced, which irritates the lungs and breathing process.

 There are two types of bronchitis: chronic and acute.
-Acute bronchitis is more common, so common that you may have heard it called by another name before – a chest cold.3 Why?
-Because it's an infection in your chest that lasts anywhere from a week to 10 days and has some cold-like symptoms, including:
+Acute bronchitis is quite common and is often called a chest cold.3 Why?
+Because acute bronchitis is an infection in your chest that lasts anywhere from a week to 10 days and has some cold-like symptoms, including:

 - Production of mucus when coughing